TareqK/Image-Processing-And-Pattern-Recognition-Course/Notes/introduction.markdown

 ##### Sensing
 there are three arrangements of sensors :

-1. Single Imaging Sensors : They are used for IR data transmission.
+1. Single Imaging Sensors : Just a singular sensor on its own. an Example of its usage is for IR data transmission.

-2. Line Imagining Sensors : They are used in Flatbed Scanners and Bar code readers.
+2. Line Imagining Sensors : A Group of sensors in a Line.
+An example of their usage is in Flatbed Scanners and Bar code readers.

-3. Array Sensors : Used in DSLR or Phone Cameras .
+3. Array Sensors : A Group Sensors in an array Used in DSLR or Phone Cameras(Square) or MRI(Round).

 In all cases, incoming light lands on a sensor material responsive to that type of energy, generating a voltage.